-|Moving to Philadelphia?
+Moving to Philadelphia?
 PODS makes your move flexible with portable moving containers and storage built into every move.
-If you're moving to Philly, you can take advantage of PODS City Service — a containerized moving service specialized for big-city moves.|
+If you're moving to Philly, you can take advantage of PODS City Service — a containerized moving service specialized for big-city moves.

 If you’re considering a move to one of the safe areas in Philadelphia, you’re in luck because we have 9 options that you need to check out.
 But before we get started, let’s cover the basics when it comes to the safe areas to live in Philadelphia.

-Safest places to live in Philadelphia Q&A
+Safest Places to Live in Philadelphia FAQs

 Q: Are there any safe neighborhoods in Philadelphia, PA?

 A: Plenty.
 University City, Somerton, and Fox Chase are some of the safest neighborhoods in Philadelphia with crime rates well below the Philadelphia average.

 Q: What is the best area of Philadelphia to live in?